Arigatonic/Sapiens-Infinity-Project/README.md

 Author: Lior G

 # Overview
 This is a Self-Learning-Purposed server that permits users to create and access social groups and sharing their posts through REST API implemented in Apache Tomcat web-container.
-It's implementation is using Frameworks like: Hibernate(IOC/AOP), Spring & JUnit.
+It's implementation is using Frameworks like: Hibernate, Spring(IOC/AOP) & JUnit.
 The Project is also relating fundamental Java principles like various Design Patterns, OOP and more.

 # Project References: